 DRAKE CURRICULUM The Drake Curriculum, required of all undergraduates, is designed to help students meet personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry, including communication, critical thinking, artistic experience, historical consciousness, information and technology literacy, international and multicultural experiences, scientific and quantitative literacy, values and ethics and engaged citizenship.
 Students work closely with their academic advisers to craft a program of study in general education that prepares students for civic and professional leadership.

 The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.

 INTERNSHIPS & OPPORTUNITIES Students are encouraged to take advantage of research participation opportunities with professors.
 Opportunities exist in many areas such as atomic physics, astrophysics, nuclear and particle physics, and quantum theory.

-Most upper division students obtain summer internships funded by the NSF through the Research Experiences for Undergraduates (REU) program at laboratories and universities throughout the U.S.
+Most upper division students obtain summer internships funded by the National Science Foundation through the Research Experiences for Undergraduates (REU) program at laboratories and universities throughout the United States.

 STUDENT ORGANIZATIONS AND ACTIVITIES The Society of Physics Students chapter is very active at Drake.
 Astronomy majors are welcome.
 Activities include volleyball, soccer, picnics, and field trips.